 Bonnie ZoBell: Hi Pamela.
-I appreciate your talking about your wonderful Pamela_Erensnew book, The Virgins, today.
+I appreciate your talking about your wonderful new book, The Virgins, today.
 I can’t say enough about how excellent the tension in the novel is.
 You made me stay up way too late a few nights.
 And it’s such a relief it’s not all based on car chase scenes and murders.
 A lot of it has to do with how, at a certain point when your narrator is writing from a point in the future, he starts to refer to one of your main characters in the past tense—we have no choice but to keep reading.
 But the passion between Seung and Aviva is so heightened as well, and the devilish narrator’s comments keep reminding us that trouble is coming.

 Pamela Erens: I’m glad you found The Virgins suspenseful!
 I worried for a long time that readers wouldn’t because the structure of the novel is highly episodic.
 It’s one thing and then another thing and then another.
 My editor at Tin House, Tony Perez, had a couple of suggestions for planting some clues early on as to what was going to happen, to make sure the reader understood that this was all actually going somewhere, that it was building to a significant event.
 So you can thank him for that.